 The security requirements of a site CSMS apply to its OPC UA interfaces.
 That is, the security requirements of the OPC UA interfaces that are deployed at a site are specified by the site, not by the OPC UA specification.
 OPC UA specifies features that are intended so that conformant OPC UA Applications can meet the security requirements that are expected to be made by sites where they will be deployed.
 Those who are responsible for the security at the site should determine how to meet the site requirements with OPC UA conformant products.

 The system owner that installs OPC UA Applications should analyse its security risks and provide appropriate mechanisms to mitigate those risks to achieve an acceptable level of security.
-OPC UA meets the wide variety of security needs that might result from such individual analyses.
+OPC UA meets the wide variety of security needs that could result from such individual analyses.
 OPC UA Applications are required to be implemented with certain security features which are available for the system owner’s optional use.
 Each system owner should be able to tailor a security solution that meets its security and economic requirements using a combination of mechanisms available within the OPC UA specification and external to OPC UA.

 The security requirements placed on the OPC UA Applications deployed at a site are specified by the site CSMS, not by the OPC UA specification.
 The OPC UA security specifications, however, are requirements placed upon OPC UA Applications, and recommendations of how OPC UA should be deployed at a site in order to meet the security requirements that are anticipated to be specified at the site.

 OPC UA addresses some threats as described in 4.3.
 The OPC Foundation recommends that OPC UA Application developers address the remaining threats, as detailed in Clause 6.
-Threats to infrastructure components that might result in the compromise of operating systems, where OPC UA Applications are running, are not addressed by OPC UA.
+Threats to infrastructure components that could result in the compromise of operating systems, where OPC UA Applications are running, are not addressed by OPC UA.

 The OPC UA security architecture is a generic solution that allows implementation of the required security features at various places in the OPC UA Application architecture.
 Depending on the different mappings described in OPC 10000-6, the security objectives are addressed at different levels.
 The OPC UA security architecture, for Client / Server communication is structured in an Application Layer and a Communication Layer atop the Transport Layer as shown in Figure 2.